elifesciences/elife-xpub/docs/adr/0006-server-arch.md

 ### Repositories

 - A Repository is responsible for persisting and retrieving Aggregates from a storage location (usually a database)
-- There should be one Repository per Aggregate Root.
+- There usuall is one Repository per Aggregate, but in some case it might be acceptable for a Repository to operate on more than one Aggregate.
 - A repository can either use a query builder or an ORM to interact with the database.
-- When saving an Aggregate Root,

 #### Example